Frequently Asked Questions?

 Under the terms and conditions of your policy (check HERE for a cover summary and HERE for the full policy details), there is no cover for valuables left unattended.
 For the purposes of this insurance ‘unattended’ includes items left in the care of a third party such as your airline.

 Warning about airlines!
 Some airlines may believe that you can claim on your travel insurance for loss or damage to your luggage whilst it’s in their custody.
-In fact, under the Montreal Convention, airlines have a statutory duty to compensate you up to a maximum of 1,131 Euros for loss or damage to baggage.
+In fact, under the Montreal Convention, airlines have a statutory duty to compensate you for loss or damage to baggage.

 How do I know that Dogtag are able to sell travel insurance?